vishal-joshy/react-micro-kit/README.md

 ## Getting Started

-Follow these steps to kickstart your developement using chistadata UI templates
+Follow these steps to kickstart your developement using React templates

 ```
 npx react-xyz-template